 Any occupational injury has the potential to compromise a worker’s ability to execute the responsibilities associated with his or her job.
 There are workplace accidents, however, that may temporarily or permanently affect all aspects of a person’s life.

 Injuries to the organs that control the senses are especially problematic and both the eyes and ears are vulnerable to damage from occupational accidents.
 Beyond the pain that eye injuries cause, they may also lead to the impairment of a person’s vision and are likely to require extensive medical treatment and recovery time to heal properly, if they heal at all.

 If you have suffered an eye injury in the workplace, then it is important that you are aware of your right to file a claim to receive workers’ compensation benefits.
 A successful claim can help to address the costs of medical care, lost work time, and other considerations.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227 to speak with a skilled and experienced attorney.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227 to speak with a skilled and experienced attorney.

 Common Causes of Eye Injuries